How To Fill Packaging Pouches Manually By Hand

 Step 2: Set Up the Product

 Pour the dry product into a clean bowl.
-Use a scoop or spoon to avoid touching the product directly with your hands.
+Wear a glove and use a scoop or spoon to avoid touching the product directly with your hands.

 Step 3: Open the Pouch